-Component Description

-(1) • TouchPad light Off: The TouchPad is on.

-• Amber: The TouchPad is off.

-Component Description (2) TouchPad button Turns the TouchPad on and off.
-Quickly double-tap the TouchPad button to turn the TouchPad on and off.
-(3) Left TouchPad button Functions like the left button on an external mouse (4) TouchPad zone Moves the pointer and selects or activates items on the screen (5) Right TouchPad button Functions like the right button on an external mouse
+Componen ıt Description (1) TouchPad light Amber: The TouchPad is off. • Off: The TouchPad is on.
+(2) TouchPad on/off button Turns the TouchPad on and off.
+Quickly double-tap the TouchPad on/off button to turn the TouchPad on and off.
+(3) Left TouchPad button Functions like the left button on an external mouse.
+(4) TouchPad zone Moves the pointer and selects or activates items on the screen.
+(5) Right TouchPad button Functions like the right button on an external mouse.